-These marshmallow chocolate chip cookies are made with brown butter!
+These chocolate chip and marshmallow cookies are made with brown butter!
 This is a soft and chewy cookie that is stuffed with gooey marshmallows and it might be the best thing ever.
-This is a very easy recipe using simple ingredients and takes just 20 minutes to prepare.
+This is a very easy recipe using simple ingredients and takes just 20 minutes to prepare and you don't need a mixer!

 - Sugar: I'm using a combination of white sugar and light brown sugar.